CDP Home Page

-- The Options tab is where you can order Soundshaper Pro and get Richard Orton's algorithmic & real-time MIDI instrument language Tabula Vigilans, which is now a free download.
+- The Options tab is where you can purchase Soundshaper Pro and a number of other optional items.

-- Visit the Links tab for information about software complementary to CDP: Csound, ProcessPack, etc.
+- Visit the Links tab for information about other free software complementary to CDP.

 - Please note that CDP's main contact email address is now: cdpse9(at)talktalk.net.

 CDP: The Composers' Desktop Project Limited, a social enterprise

 The official name of CDP is now 'Composers Desktop Project Ltd' and it has a bespoke Articles that define it as a social enterprise.
 It is registered at Companies House, company number 8733839.
 The Directors are listed on the Contacts page.
 Based in the UK, CDP is an international network of composers and programmers guided by a vision of amazing sonic possibilities and how they can be woven into the fabric of music.
 We have been working together since 1986.
 About CDP and its approach.